Generating Rotating Spacetime in Ricci-Based Gravity: Naked Singularity as a Black Hole Mimicker: Introduction

 A more precise disclosure of the nature of these compact objects urges us to not just settle for vacuum solutions but to also take into account the couplings between gravity and matter degrees of freedom.
-Indeed, besides the well-studied electrically charged black holes in the Einstein-Maxwell theory, the inclusion of scalar fields has been shown to give rise to boson stars~\cite{Schunck:2003kk, Macedo:2013jja, Liebling:2012fv}, hairy black holes~\cite{Herdeiro:2015waa}, dilaton effects in black holes~\cite{Boulware:1986dr, Gibbons:1987ps, Garfinkle:1990qj, Holzhey:1991bx, Gregory:1992kr, Rakhmanov:1993yd}, spontaneous scalarization~\cite{Damour:1993hw, Damour:1996ke}, and even structural changes in the Cauchy horizon as well as the central singularity of both Kerr and Reissner-Nordstr\"om black holes~\cite{Chesler:2019pss, Chesler:2019tco}.\footnote{ The scalar-tensor setup of gravity has sparked interest due to the natural emergence of scalar fields in supergravity~\cite{VanNieuwenhuizen:1981ae} and in the low-energy limit of string theory~\cite{green1987superstring}. } The simplest among these models is GR with a minimally coupled real massless scalar field (the minimal Einstein-scalar theory, or MES theory for short) which provides additional long-range effects.
+Indeed, besides the well-studied electrically charged black holes in the Einstein-Maxwell theory, the inclusion of scalar fields has been shown to give rise to boson stars~\cite{Schunck:2003kk, Macedo:2013jja, Liebling:2012fv}, hairy black holes~\cite{Herdeiro:2015waa}, dilaton effects in black holes~\cite{Boulware:1986dr, Gibbons:1987ps, Garfinkle:1990qj, Holzhey:1991bx, Gregory:1992kr, Rakhmanov:1993yd}, spontaneous scalarization~\cite{Damour:1993hw, Damour:1996ke},\footnote{ The scalar-tensor setup of gravity has sparked interest due to the natural emergence of scalar fields in supergravity~\cite{VanNieuwenhuizen:1981ae} and in the low-energy limit of string theory~\cite{green1987superstring}. } and even structural changes in the Cauchy horizon as well as the central singularity of both Kerr and Reissner-Nordstr\"om black holes~\cite{Chesler:2019pss, Chesler:2019tco}.
+The simplest among these models is GR with a minimally coupled real massless scalar field (the minimal Einstein-scalar theory, or MES theory for short) which provides additional long-range effects.
 Several static solutions of the MES theory have been found in the past, including the spherically symmetric FJNW solution obtained by Fisher, Janis, Newman, and Winicour~\cite{Fisher:1948yn, Janis:1968zz} (and later by Wyman~\cite{Wyman:1981bd}),\footnote{ The FJNW solution and the Wyman solution were shown to be the same~\cite{Virbhadra:1997ie}. } and the scalar-deformed Zipoy-Voorhees (ZV)~\cite{1966JMP.....7.1137Z, Voorhees:1971wh} and Erez-Rosen~\cite{erez1959} metrics presented in~\cite{Turimov:2018guy}.
 These solutions have in common a dimensionless scalar charge parameter which characterizes the effective coupling strength of the gravitating scalar field.
 Rotating solutions of the theory have also been discovered, and one of them is a Kerr-like rotating generalization of the scalar-deformed ZV metric~\cite{Bogush:2020lkp} that will be taken as the starting point for this work.
 This rotating MES solution carries oblate deformation due to the nonvanishing multipole moments induced by the scalar field, so even in the static limit it departs from spherical symmetry in a way similar to the vacuum ZV metric~\cite{1966JMP.....7.1137Z, Voorhees:1971wh}.
 An interesting feature often shared by asymptotically flat spacetimes with a massless scalar source is the presence of a naked singularity~\cite{Chase:1970}, and the rotating MES solution is no exception.
 In fact, it possesses a curvature singularity at the surface where the event horizon of the Kerr metric is located.